 Our use of variable rate debt and any forecasted issuances of fixed rate debt expose us to interest rate risk.
 Therefore, from time to time, we use interest rate derivatives to hedge interest rate risk associated with anticipated interest payments and, in certain cases, outstanding debt instruments.
-All of PAA's senior notes are fixed rate notes and thus are not subject to interest rate risk.
+All of our senior notes are fixed rate notes and thus are not subject to interest rate risk.
 We did not have any variable rate debt outstanding at September 30, 2022.
 The average interest rate on variable rate debt that was outstanding during the nine months ended September 30, 2022 was 1.3%, based upon rates in effect during such period.
 The fair value of our interest rate derivatives was a net asset of \$113 million as of September 30, 2022.
 A 10% increase in the forward LIBOR curve as of September 30, 2022 would have resulted in an increase of \$17 million to the fair value of our interest rate derivatives.
-A 10% decrease in the forward LIBOR curve as of September 30, 2022 would have resulted in a decrease of \$17 million to the fair value of our interest rate derivatives.
 See Note 8 to our Condensed Consolidated Financial Statements for a discussion of our interest rate risk hedging activities.